Can I use an AI assistant in a library database or resource?

 If you're using AI-assisted technology in a database or research tool, consider the following:

-- An AI may be more inclined to offer you results that confirm your research thesis and leave out scholarly literature that might be critical of it.
-What the AI provides you will be heavily dictated by your prompt and how your phrase your research needs.
+• An AI may be more inclined to offer you results that confirm your research thesis and leave out scholarly literature that might be critical of it.
+What the AI provides you will be heavily dictated by your prompt and how you phrase your research needs.
 You may need to review the questions you ask the AI to see if they are more leading to a particular perspective.

 Contact Us